-Cause: An environment variable required by the Oracle Connect server was not defined when the server started up.
+Cause: An environment variable required by the Oracle Connect server was not variables used by Oracle Connect.

-Action: Check whether the startup script makes any changes to the environment variables used by Oracle Connect.
+Action: Check whether the startup script makes any changes to the environment for Oracle Connect.

-Action: Check whether the system-defined environment size is sufficiently large for Oracle Connect.
+Action: Check whether the system-defined environment size is sufficiently large or register back with the daemon.